- Explore Lake Taupo Map

 Another way of getting to Aratiatia Rapids is by jet boat.
 Rapids Jet is a fun, safe & exhilarating experience which takes you to the base of the Aratiatia Rapids.
 Feel the adrenalin rush as you shoot through the narrowest canyon on the Waikato River to the Fuljames rapids where scenes from Yogi bear & hobbit were filmed.

-Everything you need to know about activities, accommodation, shopping and dining in Great Lake Taupo.
+Everything you need to know about things to do and places to stay in Great Lake Taupo.